[Page updated: 19 January 2018]

-5. Be sure to bring things to clean up.
+5. Bring clean up materials.
 I bring extra lens papers and liquid cleaner for my lenses.
 I bring dry cloths to wipe down my camera when sweat from my face or hands drips on it.
 I bring the wet-wipes for babies to wipe my hands off once every couple of hours so I’m not holding the camera with sweaty hands and pushing salty sweat into every button I push, or dial I turn.

 6. Don’t use a sticky protective film on your LCD screen.
-I use the big plastic one Nikon gives me.
-Reason being, the film will trap and hold water – sweat, under it and around the edges because it touches the glass directly.
+I use the big plastic one that comes with the kit.
+Reason being, the sticky film will trap and hold water – sweat, under it and around the edges because it touches the glass directly.
 I think it’s better to have the plastic protective cover Nikon gives because I don’t think it’s flush up against the glass, allowing the area to dry quicker.

 I hate using mosquito spray, but I have no choice.
 I spray my boots, socks, and lower pants.
 I spray the front and back of my neck.
 I don’t spray the back or front of my hands because sweat will take the chemicals from my hand into my camera.
 I spray far away from my camera gear so no mist can reach it.

 8. Carry extra batteries and extra flashlight.
-I carry extra AAA batteries for one of my headlamps, and I also almost always have two extra headlamps with me just in case one goes out, or someone else needs one.
-Impossible to herp at night in the rainforest without headlamps!
+I carry extra lithium ion or AAA batteries for my headlamps, and I also almost always have two extra headlamps with me just in case one goes out, or someone else needs one.
+It’s pretty impossible to herp at night in the rainforest without headlamps!
 Oh, I also have a lighter in my my backpack to start a fire for light and to keep away the creepy crawlies.
 At least I think it would keep them away.